-In light of the U.S. Supreme Court Dobbs decision ending the federal constitutional right to abortion, states are now charged with deciding whether to provide fair and equitable access to reproductive healthcare.
+In light of the U.S. Supreme Court Dobbs decision ending the federal

 "Planned Parenthood of Southern New England provides access to critical health care services to people across Connecticut.
 We hear from our patients about the many barriers they face to accessing the care they need.
 The policies recommended by this subcommittee prioritize what women have said they need so that they and their families can thrive, creating a more equitable health care landscape for all people.
 Together, we will keep working towards a future where everyone is free to get the health care they need, including abortion, and can make their own personal decisions about their bodies, lives, and futures."